Virginia Western Community College

 Academic Responsibilities

 The materials on this site are only for the use of students enrolled in this course for purposes associated with the course and may not be retained or further disseminated.
-It is the student’s responsibility to comply with the full Honor Code and Conduct requirements which are described in the Student Handbook
+It is the student’s responsibility to comply with the full Honor Code and Conduct requirements which are described in the Student Handbook.

 Inclement Weather Policy (not a problem for this section since we are DL)

-Additional Information Virginia Western policies, the course outline, and course syllabus along with additional student resources are available in Canvas.
+Virginia Western policies, the course outline, and course syllabus along with additional student resources are available in Canvas.

 Important Dates

-First Day to Register – Monday February 26th
+First Day to Register – Monday Oct 21st

-First Day of Classes – Monday May 20th
+First Day of Classes – Monday January 13th

-Last Day to Register/Add a Class – Friday May 24th
+Last Day to Register/Add a Class – Sunday January 19th

-Last Day to Drop and Receive Refund – Thursday May 30th
+Last Day to Drop and Receive Refund – Thursday January 30th

-Last Day to Withdraw Without Grade Penalty – Monday July 1st
+Last Day to Withdraw Without Grade Penalty – Monday March 24th

-Last Day of Classes Wednesday July 31st
+Last Day of Classes Friday May 2nd

 Method of Instruction